dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 IMO, the best place to learn about this is from cultures who went underground by necessity.
-The Celts, the Nords and the Goths are all perfect examples of cultures who's elements and mythologies were forced underground as Christianity swept over America.
+The Celts, the Nords and the Goths are all perfect examples of cultures who's elements and mythologies were forced underground as Christianity swept over Europe.
 Specifically, the Nords developed Ragnarok, which is one of many apocalypse myths of world culture.